 Metoprolol is a drug known as a beta-blocker.
-Brand names for this drug are Lopressor®, Toprol®, Apo-Metoprolol®, Betaloc®, Novo-Metoprolol® and Minimax®.
+Some brand names for this drug are Lopressor®, Toprol®, Apo-Metoprolol®, Betaloc®, Novo-Metoprolol® and Minimax®.
 Metoprolol is used to treat high blood pressure, fast heart rate, and migraines.
 MotherToBaby has a general fact sheet on beta-blockers which can be found at: https://mothertobaby.org/fact-sheets/beta-blockers/pdf/.

-Can taking metoprolol in the first trimester cause a birth defect?
+Does taking metoprolol in the first trimester increase the chance of having a baby with a birth defect?

 Metoprolol has been associated with reduced growth of the baby.
 However, it is not clear if this happens because of the metoprolol, the health condition that the metoprolol is used for, or both.

 Metoprolol use in late pregnancy may cause the baby to have symptoms of the drug acting on its heart, blood vessels, and metabolism.
-Symptoms would include slowed heart rate and low blood sugar.
+Symptoms in the baby can include slowed heart rate and low blood sugar.

 Yes.
 Metoprolol can be taken during breastfeeding.
 It has been found only in small amounts in breastmilk.
 If you are worried about any symptoms the baby has, contact the child’s healthcare provider.
 Be sure to talk to your health care provider about all of your breastfeeding questions.